 Google Shopping Updates to GTINs and MPNs

-In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed can mean mass product disapprovals in your Google Merchant Center (GMC) account.
-As of September 30th, 2019 the rules for these Unique Product Identifiers in GMC are changing.
+In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed used to mean mass product disapprovals in your Google Merchant Center (GMC) account but the rules around these Unique Product Identifiers in GMC have changed.

 Find out which countries are affected, the details of the update and how Google’s new rules will impact your shopping campaigns.